Child Safeguarding

 We take the happiness of our players seriously and ask you to help us maintain the clubs ethos for fun, inclusiveness and fair play by being an active supporter.
 I would encourage all adults to set a good example when spectating, by applauding good play and effort on both sides.

-4. All volunteers and parents must be familiar with, understand and comply with the RFU's Safeguarding Policy.
-Please read this and the club’s disciplinary policy.
-We fully subscribe to the RFU's core values which can be found on our website here: http://wmrfc.co.uk/rfucorevalues
+3. All volunteers and parents must be familiar with, understand and comply with the RFU Child Safeguarding Policy.
+Please read this and the Wimbledon RFC Disciplinary Policy.
+We fully subscribe to the RFU's Codes of Practice for Age Grade Rugby.

-5. I process all volunteers DBS (Disclosure and Barring Service) checks in line with both RFU and DBS policy.
-The DBS application must be in process/in possession before they can begin their role as Manager, Coach, First Aider or volunteer within the club.
+4. I process all volunteer DBS (Disclosure and Barring Service) checks in line with both RFU and DBS policy.
+The DBS application must be in process/in possession before anyone can begin their role as Manager, Coach, First Aider or volunteer within the club.
 Therefore, if you are new to volunteering, or have a DBS check that is about to expire, then please contact me as soon as possible.

-Sophie visits the club most Sundays.
-You’ll either find her roving between pitches or stationed in the clubhouse, please do come and say hello and have a chat.
-And remember if you have any child welfare concerns it's part of her role to help resolve them.
+One of the safeguarding volunteers are at the club on most Sundays.
+You’ll either find Sophie or one of her team roving between pitches or stationed in the clubhouse, please do come and say hello and have a chat.
+And remember if you have any child safeguarding concerns it's part of her role to help resolve them.

-I've attached two example docs - an itinerary and tour code of conduct doc and a risk assessment.
-Feel free to follow these approaches.
+Feel free to follow these approaches and edit them.
 Managers and/or head coaches need to send me your risk assessment form before touring, please could you also ensure you give me a summary of the itinerary, timings and planned activities so I can put the risk assessment into context (this is included as part of the Tour Itinerary and Conduct so if you use that doc you don’t need to repeat).

 Please can we have enough time prior to tour to review as we need to fit them all in.
 Suggest at least 3 weeks before departure but preferably before that.